Equine wormers and their distinct chemical groups

-Products based on Pyrantel are effective against most adult roundworms so have a role to play in rotational worming.
-They need to be administered at twice the standard dose when being used for the treatment of tapeworm.
-If your horse is stabled on straw or other products where mites can survive then this double dose twice a year will ensure adequate control of tapeworm infestations.
-The Tapeworm lifecycle is 6 months so although treatment once a year (late September/early October) may well be adequate in some cases it is recommended that you do treat twice per year to break the cycle.
+Products based on Pyrantel are effective against most adult roundworms so they have a role to play in rotational worming.
+They are also effective for the treatment of tapeworm, but must be administered at twice the normal dosage amount to treat tapeworm.
+If your horse is stabled on straw or other products where mites can survive, then this double dose twice a year will ensure adequate control of tapeworm infestations.
+The tapeworm lifecycle is 6 months, so although treatment once a year (late September/early October) may well be adequate in some cases, it is recommended that you do treat twice per year to break the cycle.

 A new study has shown that horses that have a tapeworm burden are up to 8 times more likely to suffer from colic.
 The timing of the tapeworm control doses is based on the life cycle of the worms.

 Products using Praziquantel can be a very effective treatment for all three known species of equine tapeworm in a single dose, again being most effective when administered twice a year.
 Products that contain Ivermectin as well as Praziquantel can be used all year round as they are also an effective treatment against bots and round worms.
 Products that contain only Praziquantel as the active ingredient give owners the option of treating for tape worm without also treating for roundworm, thus helping to reduce the risk of equine anthelmintic resistance building up.
 This should still be as part of an annually rotated worming scheme with the other distinct chemical groups, but additional care should be taken with regard to encysted small redworm larvae where a treatment using a 5-day course of a Fenbendazole-based product or a Moxidectin based product should be considered.

 The distinct chemical groups, which are:

 |MACROCYCLIC LACTONES||lvermectin and Moxidectin|